ColtThomas/coltthomas.github.io/README.md

 Visual documentation and presentation can be found using this [link](https://cmthomas000.github.io/index).This was done as practice for HTML and Javascript

+## CheatSheet

+For personal reference if I need to brush up on any information.
+This is where I'll put code examples, mathematic and algorithmic explanations, etc. Example projects may be included in the future.

 ## Projects

 All projects and sample code can be found in the /projects directory: